Stages of Concept Design and Development

 - An approved set of requirements capturing the Minimal Viable Product, MVP.

-- Hills defining the user value through statements of Who, What and WOW.
+- Hills defines the user value through statements of Who, What, and WOW.

 - The Epics that will deliver the hills.
 The hill is complete when the epics are delivered.